Abhaysriwastav/Project-Computer-Science/README.md

 3. Follow the prompts to answer the mental health questionnaire.
 4. Receive a mental health score and personalized advice based on your responses.

+   output Examlple
+    ```
+   Answer the following questions to evaluate your mental health:
+   How would you describe your experience at your workplace/college/school in the past few days?
+   > Work has been stressful but manageable.
+   How do you like to spend your leisure time?
+How do you feel after it?
+   > I enjoy reading books; it relaxes me.
+   Life has its ups and downs.
+How do you manage your emotions after failures?
+   > I take long walks to clear my mind.
+   Are there any improvements/decline in your salary/grades?
+   > Yes, I got a raise recently.
+   Any recent unpleasant experience that you would like to share?
+   > I had a minor disagreement with a colleague.
+   In a broad sense, how would you describe the way your life is going on?
+   > Life has been a rollercoaster but good overall.

+   Your mental health score is: 78.23
+   Your mental health looks great!
+Continue enjoying life and try to help others who are struggling with their mental health.

 ## Future Enhancements

 1. Integration with social media platforms for broader data collection